richardgaunt/html-clean-cli/README.md

 ## Clean HTML Options

-The application supports all options from the `clean-html` package:
+The application supports options from the `clean-html` package - see the [full list of the tool](https://github.com/dave-kennedy/clean-html)

 ### Core Options